pasmopy/pasmopy/README.md

 ### Patient-specific simulations and model-based classification

-Using Pasmopy, we built a mechanistic model of ErbB receptor signaling network, trained with protein quantification data obtained from cultured cell lines, and performed _in silico_ simulation of protein activity on 377 breast cancer patients transcriptomic data obtained from TCGA and CCLE.
+Using Pasmopy, we built a mechanistic model of ErbB receptor signaling network, trained with protein quantification data obtained from cultured cell lines, and performed _in silico_ simulation of the pathway activities on 377 breast cancer patients transcriptomic data obtained from TCGA.
 All the codes for model construction, patient-specific simulations, and model-based stratification can be found here: https://github.com/pasmopy/breast_cancer.

 ## Author